 Hello, My beautiful melanin queens!
-My name is Neya and I want to share my story with you.
+My name is Neya, and I want to share my story with you.
 When I started on this journey back in 2014, it was my second go-around.
-I lost weight once before in high school and I felt amazing, so this wasn’t a new experience for me.
+I lost weight once before in high school, and I felt amazing, so this wasn’t a new experience for me.
 However, I did have new experiences on this journey.

 What was your motivation?

 I applied to work as a 911 call taker for Dallas County and was denied the position because I failed the physical due to being overweight.
-Not only was this an embarrassing moment (because I have never been denied a job because of my weight), but at the time I’d already started losing weight prior to the physical and thought I was on a roll!
-Also, the things the doctor said to me were very hurtful and the experience put me in total shock.
+Not only was this an embarrassing moment (because I have never been denied a job because of my weight), but at the time I’d already started losing weight prior to the physical.
+I thought I was on a roll!
+Also, the things the doctor said to me were very hurtful, and the experience put me in total shock.
 He made it clear that I was unhealthy and even called me fat.
 He also told me I should be ashamed of myself for allowing it to happen.

 What inspired you to keep going?